 Our growing population of senior citizens is struggling to afford the basics as prices for everything from milk to medicine has shot up‚ while Social Security benefits have remained the same.

-Our Los Angeles bankruptcy attorneys understand that many of these seniors may be running up debt‚ as Medicare and Social Security benefits may not be enough to cover it all.
+Our Woodland Hills bankruptcy attorneys understand that many of these seniors may be running up debt‚ as Medicare and Social Security benefits may not be enough to cover it all.

 The good news for these individuals is that Social Security benefits‚ retirement funds‚ pensions and 401(k)s are protected in the course of a Chapter 7 bankruptcy.
 Social Security benefits are also not counted in the means test in determining eligibility for a Chapter 7 and in a Chapter 13‚ it’s not used as income in determining the amount you would have to pay back to unsecured creditors.

 Federal law also has protections in place for Social Security benefits that you’ve already received.
 (This is why it’s best to have Social Security payments deposited into a separate account for a period of time before you file for bankruptcy‚ as it reduces the potential for error and keeps the process more streamlined.)

 The Social Security Administration just announced there would be a benefits increase next year of 1.7 percent.
 Of course‚ any boost is welcome‚ but this really won’t have much impact for the average senior‚ about 56 million of whom receive Social Security support.
 Someone receiving $1‚130 a month would only see their monthly check increase by about $20.